-Pursuant to the terms of the agreements, in the event conversion occurs on the repayment date, Kreos shall repay to Biophytis, upon issuance of the conversion shares, an amount equal to 10% of the total interest paid by Biophytis.
+Pursuant to the terms of the agreements, in the event conversion occurs on the repayment date, Kreos shall repay to the Company, upon issuance of the conversion shares, an amount equal to 10% of the total interest paid by the Company.
 In case of a partial conversion upon that date, the amount shall be reduced accordingly.